By Maria Pantazopoulos, Wellness Natural Pet Food

 Striking blue eyes, a sleek and stylish coat, and an elegant walk – just a few of the traits that make the Siamese cat one of the most popular breeds in the world.
 But what is it deep down that makes Siamese cats so unique?
-In celebration of National Siamese Cat Day (April 6), the animal lovers at Wellness Natural Pet Food have compiled six quirky Siamese stereotypes they have found to be true of this special breed.
+The animal lovers at Wellness Natural Pet Food have compiled six quirky Siamese stereotypes they have found to be true of this special breed.

 1. They’re one of the oldest and most recognizable cat breeds.

 Breed variations include Blue, Chocolate and Lilac Siamese cats.
 Mogwaii is a Lilac Point Siamese.
 The gene that causes the pointed color pattern is all responsible for the blue color of the eyes that is one of the characteristics that makes Siamese different than other breeds.